jacobmendoza/mcavoy/README.md

 4. (*Future*) Detect personal names and locations from the text of the news reports using NLP.

 ## How does it work?
-A Twiter list of selected media companies is constantly analysed.
+A Twitter list of selected media companies is constantly analysed.
 A model of the tweet that contains the news report is tracked, and its values (retweets and favorites count) are stored in a MongoDB database periodically.
 Every media source, depending on the amount of followers, generate different impact patterns.